D3TaLES/databases_demo/README.md

 The repository contains four key parts:

+* `notebooks`: Directory containing the example notebooks that demonstrate file processing and using SQL and No-SQL databases.
 * `schema`: Directory containing the schema for both SQL and No-SQL database examples.
 * `raw_data`: Directory containing the raw data files for data that is inserted into the databases in the examples.
 There are two computational data files (one from the software